Rishu6262/python_learning/README.md

+📌 Project Overview

-# 🎲 Fake Student & Employee Dataset Generator using Python
+The Fake Student & Employee Dataset Generator is a Python-based project designed to generate realistic synthetic datasets for learning, testing, and data analysis.

-## 📌 Project Overview

-This project generates a **realistic fake dataset** using Python.
-It creates synthetic records containing names, email addresses, phone numbers, company names, joining dates, fake Aadhaar-like numbers, and salaries.
-The generated data is stored in a CSV file, making it useful for learning, testing, and practicing data analysis or machine learning without exposing any real personal information.

-> **Note:** This project generates **fake data only**.
-The Aadhaar-like numbers are randomly generated 12-digit values and are **not real Aadhaar numbers**.
+The project uses Faker, Random, and Pandas to automatically create fake records containing:

+👤 Indian names
+📧 Email addresses
+📱 Phone numbers
+🏢 Company names
+📅 Joining dates
+🆔 Fake Aadhaar-like numbers
+💰 Salary information

+The generated records are organized into a Pandas DataFrame and exported as a CSV file, making the dataset suitable for practicing Data Analysis, Machine Learning, SQL, Power BI, and software testing.
 ---

 # 📂 Project Structure